Complex Saddles of Charged-AdS Gravitational partition function: Conclusion

-We first consider the case of ${\rm AdS}_{d+1}$-Schwarzschild spherically symmetric geometries, which follows from the Einstein's equations.
-The thermal partition function $Z(\bt)$ is computed by utilizing the expression of Entropy and Energy of the geometric configuration as a function of $r_+$, which is the horizon's radius.
+We first consider the case of ${\rm AdS}_{d+1}$-Schwarzschild geometries, which follows from Einstein's equation.
+The thermal partition function $Z(\bt)$ is computed by utilizing the expression of Entropy and Energy as a function of $r_+$, which is the horizon's radius.
 The one-dimensional integral mentioned in eq. (\ref{eq:EPI_grav}) over entropy reduces to one-dimensional integral over $r_+$ (modulo Jacobians).
 This one-dimensional integral is studied in the saddle-point approximation.
 For the case of ${\rm AdS}_{d+1}$-Schwarzschild, there are three saddles: one appearing at $r_+=0$ (with degree $d-3$), the other two follow from quadratic equation and are denoted by $r_+^\pm$.
 The Kretschmann scalar shows that all the saddle geometries associated with non-zero $r_{+}^{\pm}$ are singular at $r=0$.
-It is seen that for all $\bt$, the saddle with $r_+=0$ correspond to thermal-AdS.
+It is seen that for all $\bt$, the saddle with $r_+=0$ corresponds to thermal-AdS.
 For $\bt>\bt_{\rm max}$ (low-temperature), the two saddles $r_+^\pm$ form a complex-conjugate pair and correspond to naked-singular geometries.
 For $\bt<\bt_{\rm max}$ (high-temperature), $r_+^\pm$ are real saddles with $r_+^+$ corresponding to larger black hole geometry and $r_+^-$ corresponding to smaller black hole.